JuliaManifolds/ManoptExamples.jl/docs/src/examples/Constrained-Mean-H2.md

 ## Cost, gradient and projection

 We can formulate the constrained problem above in two different forms.
-Both share a cost adn require a gradient.
+Both share a cost and require a gradient.
 For performance reasons, we also provide a mutating variant of the gradient

 ``` julia
 f(M, p; pts=[op]) = 1 / (2 * length(pts)) .* sum(distance(M, p, q)^2 for q in pts);